Ágnes Bukta

 Ágnes Bukta (born 29 October 1993) is a Hungarian former professional tennis player.

-In her career, she won eight singles and 20 doubles titles on the ITF Women's Circuit.
+In her career, she won eight singles titles and 20 doubles titles on the ITF Women's Circuit.
 On 16 October 2016, she reached her best singles ranking of world No. 294.
 On 1 May 2017, she peaked at No. 209 in the WTA doubles rankings.

-Playing for Hungary Fed Cup team, she has a win-loss record of 2–0.
+Playing for the Hungary Fed Cup team, she has a win-loss record of 2–0.

-Bukta was given a wildcard for the 2013 Budapest Grand Prix where she made her WTA Tour main-draw debut appearance in July 2013.
+Bukta was given a wildcard for the 2013 Budapest Grand Prix where she made her WTA Tour main-draw debut in July 2013.
 She defeated Sandra Záhlavová in the first round in a third-set tiebreak only to be beaten in straight sets by eventual champion Simona Halep in round two.